Fire at Mexico Pemex gas facility kills 26

 Parts of the plant were reduced to a mangled wreckage of twisted, charred tubing, the earth beneath scorched black.
 Soldiers stood guard with assault rifles at the entrance.

-Victor Barrera, a local subcontractor at the plant, said he was only about 30 metres (100 feet) away when a pipeline exploded.
+Victor Barrera, a local subcontractor at the plant, said he was only about 30 meters (100 feet) away when a pipeline exploded.

 "A friend just told me around 40 people who were working on the tank were burned when there was a sudden explosion.
 I didn't even have time to turn around, what I did was run to save myself," said Barrera.